tasukuigarashi/jliwc/Readme.md

 #> #   anger <dbl>, sad <dbl>, social <dbl>, family <dbl>, …
 #> # ℹ Use `print(n = ...)` to see more rows
 ```

-Practically, it is crucial to preprocess texts to ensure accurate and
-meaningful results.
-This preprocessing typically involves cleaning the
-text data by removing elements that are irrelevant to the analysis.
-For
-instance, this can include stripping away HTML tags, which are common in
-web-sourced texts but irrelevant to linguistic analysis.
-Additionally,
-one should remove information such as metadata, non-lexical items, or
-any kind of coding that does not contribute to the natural linguistic
-content.
-This preprocessing step is vital because a standard
-dictionary-based approach analyzes texts based on word frequencies and
-categories, and non-lexical items or irrelevant tags can distort these
-frequencies, leading to skewed or inaccurate interpretations of the
-data.

 ## Notes